Putting Customer Focus into Practice

 - What programs/services/products do I provide?
 What do I do?

-- Who is the recipient of my programs/services/products?
+- Who is the direct recipient of my programs/services/products?
+Who is the intended audience/user?

 You may also choose to identify stakeholders in order to help you narrow down your customers appropriately.
-A template is available for identifying customers that you may find helpful to use:
+A Customer Identification Worksheet is available for identifying customers that you may find helpful to use.

 Due to capacity and resources, it may be necessary to limit your customer focus activities to certain programs/services/products.
 If you need to limit what programs/services/products you focus on, here are some criteria to help you prioritize them (in no specific order):